Eveless

-In 2017, Eveless received a general theatrical release through its inclusion in the Canadian science-fiction horror anthology film, Galaxy of Horrors.
+In 2017, Eveless received a general theatrical release through its inclusion in the Canadian science-fiction horror anthology filmGalaxy of Horrors.

 Plot

-In or not long after the year 2525, men survive, but without women.
+Sometime around the year 2525, men remain, but women have vanished.
 A world conglomerate called Chromocorp has taken control of human reproduction; it is no longer possible for humans to procreate independently.
 In a remote location, two desperate researchers have dared to resist.
 The first (Vin Kridakorn) prepares to conduct a radical experimental procedure on the second (Greg Engbrecht), who is, somehow, visibly in the very late stages of pregnancy.
 Both are very agitated, and the Caesarian section which takes place is a bloody and unpleasant experience for both surgeon and patient (who may die from the procedure).
 The baby is delivered safely, but joy turns to despair as, it's a boy, and not the girl they had hoped for.
 The newborn is tossed into a fish tank.